yogi-88/password-generator/README.md

-# password-generator
+# Javascript : Random Password Generator
-Password generator created using Javascript
+Password generator created using Javascript.

+## Project Description

+The purpose of this project is to allow user to generate a random password based on their preferences for length of password and characters types required.
+The character type option includes lowercase letters, uppercase letters, numeric character and special charaters.

+## Link to the Deployed page

+## Technologies used

+HTML, CSS, Javascript

+## Screenshots